muxinc/strapi-plugin-mux-video-uploader/README.md

 ### Permissions

-Currently, anyone that has administrative access to your Strapi instance will be able to utilize the plugin for uploading and managing content.
+Currently, anyone with "Super Admin" access to your Strapi instance will be able to utilize the plugin for uploading and managing content.

-The only real permission that needs to be set to function is the public access to the `muxwebhookhandler` method.
+Aside from admin permissions, a **public** user role needs to be configured to allow access to the `muxwebhookhandler` method.
 This is needed so that Mux can send Webhook events to your Strapi instance for updating `MuxAsset` content types.

 To enable this permission, do the following steps—